Blog · Analysis · Last reviewed June 25, 2026

 FDA's 2023 draft guidance on externally controlled trials is careful for exactly that reason.
 It says that external control designs can be useful in appropriate contexts, but the credibility of the comparison depends on whether the external data can support the same clinical question.
 The hard parts are ordinary and unforgiving: comparable populations, aligned index dates, similar outcome definitions, compatible follow-up, treatment differences, missing data, measurement quality, and bias that cannot be repaired after the fact.

 This is where the word "synthetic" can mislead.
 A synthetic control arm is not a fake patient group invented from nothing.
 It is usually a constructed comparison generated from existing patient-level data and statistical assumptions.
-Its strength depends on the quality, relevance, governance, and provenance of those underlying records.
+Its strength depends on the quality, relevance, governance, provenance, and fit-for-purpose analysis of those underlying records.

 The danger is that the clean output hides the messy body.
 A synthetic comparator can look precise because the table is complete, the curve is smooth, and the model has a confidence interval.
 But a confidence interval around a biased reconstruction is not the same thing as truth.